codein/codein.github.io/v3/content/blog/resume.md

 #### 2017
 (python, coffeescript, angular, d3.js, django, redis)
 + Lead development of our next generation analytics platform capable of assimilating and visualize disparate data.
++ Managed data as an enterprise asset, reducing time to find the right data/report and ensure data is trustworthy.
++ Architected and developed a scalable analytics platform, which helps end users to locate, collaborate and share trustworthy insights in a timely fashion.
 + Performing market research and present quantitative analyses of healthcare claims and external databases for historical analysis and trend forecasting.
++ Researched and delivered Proof Of Concept(POC) implementations that explain key technologies.
++ Transitioned Pilot/POC applications to DevOps team for ongoing development and lifecycle management.
++ Analyzed and implemented intelligent caching to reduce application load times and run time for data jobs.

 #### 2016
 (SQL, Tableau, python, scikit-learn, django)
 + Developed readmission prediction models using scikit-learn to assist health care providers in advancing our Population Health Initiatives.
 + Developed near real-time actionable notifications for our care-coordination team.
 + Created several tableau dashboards to surface key information for decision makers at all levels of the organization.
++ Work with fellow developers using agile development practices, and continually improving development methods with the goal of automating the build, integration, deployment and monitoring of jobs and Machine Learning(ML) pipelines.
++ Designed and implemented generic parallelized data integration tools to handle ETL jobs.
++ Deployed ML tools and encouraged their adoption across the company.

 #### 2015
 Business Analytics (SQL, Tableau, SSIS)
 + Lead the business analytics team in developing an in-house EDW.
 + Mentor the team to incorporate best practices for software development (version control, testing, automation etc.)
 + Architect the data pipelines and underlying process to integrated data from all major business units into EDW.
++ Improved EDW architecture and performance.
++ Work with data source domain experts, who understand the value potential for their data, collaborate to harvest, land and prepare that data at scale.
++ Leveraged my technical expertise to architect and implement solutions to critical business analytics problems.(e.x.
+Orthopedic Serviceline dashboard)

 #### Media Mentions